Doesburg: History

-Doesburg received city rights in 1237, this was one year later than the neighbouring town of Doetinchem.
+Doesburg received city rights in 1237, one year later than the neighbouring town of Doetinchem.
 Because of its strategic position along the Oude IJssel and Gelderse IJssel, Doesburg has been an important fortified city for a long time.
 The fortification of the city made Doesburg an important economic and administrative city.
-The Martinikerk, the main church in Doesburg is 94 meters tall.
-For many reasons, many of which have to do with the IJssel decreasing in depth, the prosperity in Doesburg settled after the 15th century.
-Doesburg changed into a sleepy provincial town and so it would remain until after the second world war.
+The Martinikerk, the main church in Doesburg, is 94 meters tall.
+For many reasons, many of which have to do with the IJssel decreasing in depth, the prosperity of Doesburg stagnated after the 15th century.
+Due to its position near the Ijssel Doesburg would become the location of military conflicts, it was captured by Willem IV van den Bergh and besieged 100 years later by the French.
+Doesburg became a sleepy provincial town and so it would remain until after the second world war.
 The city was protected in 1974, designated as a historic town.

-As Doesburg was officially a fortified city up to 1923, town extension was not possible.
-After the second world war the city was rapidly extended.
-In the fifties on the Eastern side of the city the borough Molenveld (= mill field) was built.
-At south of the Oude IJssel followed in the seventies and eighties the borough Beinum.
-Recently at south of Beinum the borough Campstede has been built.
+As Doesburg was officially a fortified city up to 1923, it could not be expanded.
+After the second world war the city grew rapidly.
+In the 1950s, a suburb called Molenveld (mill field) was built on the Eastern side of the city.
+In the 1970s and 1980s a suburb called Beinum was built to the south of the Oude IJssel, and Campstede was subsequently built to the south of Beinum.
 At the beginning of the 21st century the construction of a new area at the IJsselkade was started with 44 houses and 124 apartments designed by the Italian architect Adolfo Natalini.
-In 2007, construction of a hotel was started called "Noabers".
-After a few months the hotel went bankrupt, but was taken over and reopened a year later.
+In 2007, construction of a hotel called "Noabers" was started.
+After a few months it was insolvent, but was taken over and reopened a year later.

 Tourism

 In the north of Doesburg there are several camp-sites where in the high season 4000 visitors stay each year.
-Also the historical inner city with several museums and many monuments draw thousands of tourists every year.
-Large tourist attractions are the Main court, the Doesburgse mustard factory and 'De Waag', which according to reports is the oldest public place in the Netherlands.
+The historical city centre has museums and monuments that draw thousands of tourists every year.
+Major attractions include the Gildehof, the Doesburgse mustard factory and 'De Waag', possibly the oldest public house in the Netherlands.